 What will we do in heaven?
 Well, that is something we will have to just happily anticipate until we get there.
 However, God’s Word gives us some idea.
 Heaven will never be boring.

-Grab your Bible.
-I have purposely not linked these passages.
-This will give you an opportunity to leave your cell behind, get to a private spot and read these passages out loud to God.
+Grab your Bible and read these next passages in your own personal study.
 Let these inspire you to look forward with joy to the wonderful day promised to every believer.
-Revelation 22:3 Revelation 5:11-12.
+Revelation 22:3; Revelation 5:11-12.
 We will be with God forever!

-Now we are at the end of our study.
-For the most part this has been an uplifting time of anticipation.
-But I would be remiss if I did not remind you that there are more people who don’t know Jesus than those who walk with Jesus.
-Are you obedient to the Great Commission in your world?
-There are hurting people everywhere, even in church.
-These people, who Jesus loves, will face the second judgment unless they are saved.
-This thought should grieve you.
+Now I would be remiss if I did not remind you that more people don’t know Jesus than those who do.
+Are you obedient to the Great Commission?
+Hurting people exist everywhere, even in church, and unless they are saved, they will face the second judgment.
+This should grieve you.

 Tell God that you agree, you are a sinner.